 There was also once a Rhode Island Patient Advocacy Coalition, but the domain appears to have gone dark.

 State of Rhode Island Department of Business Regulation – Medical Marijuana Program – Approved Applicants & Licenses – This lists both applicants and those issued a license.

-Status: Mostly illegal, with only low-THC CBD oil allowed for specific medical conditions.
+Status: illegal!
+Only CBD oil (less than 0.3% THC) is allowed for a short list of medical conditions.
 However, the state has embraced the growing of industrial hemp.